Library

 • To support the maintenance of a reading culture throughout the school, the English curriculum allows for fortnightly lessons in the Library for Year 7, Year 8 and Year 9.

-• In Year 8 and Year 9, Library lessons consist of book-focused activities, with chances to win prizes.
+• In Year 8 and Year 9, Library lessons consist of book-focused activities.

 • The Library catalogue is networked throughout the school, allowing staff and students access from all computers on the site.
-It is also available from home via the Remote Access icon on the website.
+It is also available from home via the Remote Access icon on the website, using student’s normal computer login and password.

-• Students use their Smartcards to borrow books.
-All students are allowed to borrow two fiction books and two factbooks, each for up to two weeks.
+• All students are allowed to borrow two fiction boos and two factbooks or magazines, each for up to two weeks.

 • Students are welcome in the Library at break, lunchtime or after school to study, do homework or to read.